Hi, I'm Joost.

 I am an IT-professional with 2 decades of experience.
 I've done a lot of things for a lot of people and organizations.
 You know, when sometimes you see those tech job vacancy posts where some recruiter is listing tons of stuff of skills that you need for the job, that they are basically asking for an entire IT-department?
 That could be me.
 I am a generalist, rather than a specialist.

 I was born and raised in the south of the Netherlands.
-I currently reside in the wonderful town of Breda, where I live with my wife and 2 kids.
+I currently reside in the wonderful town of Breda, where I live with my 3 kids.
+Unfortunately, my wife passed away from Acute Myeloid Leukemia.
 In my spare time I like to both listen to, as well as produce music.
 I also love watching good movies, especially when they're directed by Tarantino, Scorsese or Nolan.
 And not often, but sometimes, I like to read.
 Biographies mostly, or stuff that has to do with either music or IT in general.

 From freelancers and small retail, to big multinational, publicly traded corporations, as well as local as national governments.